salesforce/lwc-rfcs/text/0113-virtual-script-container.md

 * Package the above functionality in a web component which semantically matches the `<script>` tag API.

-* Provide an additional mechanism to remap globals when needed.
+* Provide an additional mechanism to remap globals when needed: this is discussed below in [globals](#Globals).
-    * The sandbox does NOT include any global name defined in the main window, whether it is defined before or after the creation of the sandbox.
-But the `<virtual-script>` can opt-in to share a global value between the sandbox and the main window, this must be done via the `extra-globals` argument passed to the `<virtual-script extra-globals="dataLayer">` element.

 Other considerations for Phase II:

- * the virtual script web component "should" be registered before any shadow root is created, it is not longer a "must", the flip side of this is that pre-existing shadowRoots are just not going to be inspected by virtual scripts.
+ * the virtual script web component "should" be registered before any shadow root is created, it is no longer a "must", the flip side of this is that pre-existing shadowRoots are just not going to be inspected by virtual scripts.
  * budget is less than 10kb (minify/gzip).
  * performance penalties will be added to the virtual scripts as they run inside a membrane:
    * evaluation budget: 30% slower than evaluating the same script in the main window.